-If you are unable to apply through the online system, please download the necessary application forms:
+If you are unable to apply through the online system, please do contact us.

 Consultation with English Heritage, National amenity Societies and the local planning Authority (Appendix B Rule 3 of the Faculty Jurisdiction Rules 2000)

 Once an application has been submitted it will either be looked at by the Archdeacon (in consultation) for List B items or put on the agenda for the next full committee meeting for faculty items.